DeshErBojhaa/linux-notes/core-components.md

 The term kernel is ofter used as a synonym for the second meaning.
 It is possible to run programmes without the Kernel, but havind it greatly simplifies the writing and use of programs.
 The kernel does it by providing a software layer to manage the limited resources of a computer.

-#### Tasks performed by the Kernel
+### Tasks performed by the Kernel
 - **Process Scheduling**: Linux is a *preemptive multitasking* operating system.
+The kernel is resoinsible for determining which processes are allowed to use the CPU.
-**Important Note: A process is a running program that is assigned resources. i.e. CPU, memory and file system**
+**Important Note: A process is a running program that is assigned resources. i.e. CPU, memory and file system** **Important Note:** The act of one process giving up control of CPU to another process is called a *context switch.*

-- **Memory Management**: Linux employs virtual memory management.
+- **Memory Management**: Memory management is a complicated task.
+But modern CPUs inclide a *memory management unit (MMU)* that enables a memory access scheme called *virtual memory*.
+When the process accesses some of its memory, the MMU intercepts the access and uses a memory address map to translate the memory location from the process into an actual physical memory location on the machine. **The implementation if a memory address map is called a page table** Linux employs virtual memory management.
   - Process are isolated from one another and from the kernel.
+However, process can share memory.
   - Only part of a process need to kept in memory.
 - Provision of a file system.
 - Creation and termination of processes.